hipe/tmx/lib/skylab/brazen/doc/issues/106-fun-with-help-screen-parsing.md

 # the desc parsing narrative :[#106]

+## intro

+this tag now tracks similar implementations elsewhere in this universe of nodes that do something like parsing help screens (there are at least two others - one for testing help screens and one custom one in [tmx]  (at writing)).

+despite this, this node was preserved during the sunsetting [hl] largely because its state-machine-based implementation -- while being redundant with both the aforementioned work *and* the [ba] state machine -- is small, lightweight, and relatively easy to undestand even after all this time. so we are carrying it with us as a memento of [hl] and perhaps as a reference for future work.

+note that our "syntax" may have changed - nowadays maybe we don't require the use of colons to indicate all headers; a change in indent is perhaps enough.

+## (original, legacy but still relevant content)

 `parse_sections` - the rules are simple: a line that consists of one or more non-colons, and then terminated by a colon, that is a section header.
 That may be followed by an item line which is a line that: